biati-digital/glightbox/README.md

 lightbox.setElements([
   {
     'href': 'https://picsum.photos/1200/800',
-    'type': 'image' // Type is only required if GlIghtbox fails to know what kind of content should display },
+    'type': 'image' // Type is only required if GLightbox fails to know what kind of content should display },
   {
     'href': 'https://www.youtube.com/watch?v=Ga6RYejo6Hk',
-    'type': 'video', // Type is only required if GlIghtbox fails to know what kind of content should display 'width': '900px',
+    'type': 'video', // Type is only required if GLightbox fails to know what kind of content should display 'width': '900px',
   },
   {